Typhoon Haiyan

-Haiyan is also tied with Meranti in 2016, Goni in 2020 and Surigae in 2021 as the most intense tropical cyclone in the Eastern Hemisphere by 1-minute sustained winds; several others have recorded lower central pressure readings.
-At 20:40 UTC on November 7, the eye of the typhoon made its first landfall in the Philippines at Guiuan, Eastern Samar at peak strength.
+At 20:40 UTC on November 7, 2013, the eye of the typhoon made its first landfall in the Philippines at Guiuan, Eastern Samar at maximum strength.
 Gradually weakening, the storm made five additional landfalls in the country before emerging over the South China Sea.
-Turning northwestward, the typhoon eventually struck northern Vietnam as a severe tropical storm on November 10.
+Turning northwestward, the typhoon eventually struck northern Vietnam as a severe tropical storm on November 10, 2013.
 Haiyan was last noted as a tropical depression by the JMA on the following day.

-The first warning noted for Haiyan was in November 3, when a storm warning arose in the Federated States of Micronesia, specifically in the Chuuk Lagoon, Losap, and Poluwat, gradually expanding to other towns as well.
+The first warning noted for Haiyan was in November 3, 2013, when a storm warning arose in the Federated States of Micronesia, specifically in the Chuuk Lagoon, Losap, and Poluwat, gradually expanding to other towns as well.
 Warnings rose for a second time in Micronesia, before being discontinued.
 In the Philippines, PAGASA raised Signal No. 1 on November 6, before the landfall of Haiyan.
 More provinces were included, until Signal No. 4, the highest warning, was raised.
 Other preparations were made, such as class suspensions and evacuations.
 In China, an emergency was declared in three provinces, causing vessels to be brought back to shore.
 In Vietnam, the highest emergency level was announced, causing thousands of people to be evacuated.

 In Micronesia, heavy rains scattered in most of the places, causing one canoe house and three other houses to be destroyed.
 Other than houses, many trees were downed.
 In Palau, houses were also destroyed.
 Power outages were reported, with a total of 69 people being displaced.
 In Taiwan, eight people died due to strong waves.
 One person was also declared missing in Hong Kong.
 In Southern China, extensive flooding occurred, killing 30 people and destroying 900 homes.
 In Vietnam, heavy rains battered the country, killing 18 people and injuring 93.

 The typhoon caused catastrophic destruction in the Visayas, particularly on the islands of Samar and Leyte.
 According to UN officials, about 11 million people were affected and many were left homeless; many people are still missing as a result of this storm.
+People are still affected today from housing issues and homelessness, and the economy is still affected.

 Due to its extensive deaths and damage, the name Haiyan was retired in 2014 and replaced with Bailu.
 It was first used in the 2019 season.